Best movies for kids and teens: how our reviews help you choose

 - violent material

-- scenes that children might find disturbing
+- scenes and themes that children might find disturbing

 - sexual references